NoahBPeterson/address-book-peterson-noah/README.md

 * System dependencies - Rails 6.1.7.2

-* Configuration

-* Database creation - `rake db:create`
+* Database creation - Create a database user with the name 'rails_user', and assign the role SUPERUSER.
+Then execute the command `rake db:create`, then `rake db:migrate`

-* Database initialization
+* Running the website - `rails server`

-* How to run the test suite
+* How to run the test suite - `rails test`

 * Services (job queues, cache servers, search engines, etc.)